hc0siemens/openshift-cassandra/README.md

 ## Prerequisites

 If using OpenShift, don't bother with Stateful Sets (just yet).
+Also, for the Java sources, please find them at kubernetes' GitHub repo.

 This example assumes that you have a Kubernetes version >=1.2 cluster installed and running, and that you have installed the [`kubectl`](../../../docs/user-guide/kubectl/kubectl.md)